rafilong/apcs/object/README.txt

 This project correlates to the answers to the problems specified in ThinkAPJava.
 Link is the following: http://www.greenteapress.com/thinkapjava/thinkapjava.pdf

-Please note that question 4's class is called Rational.
+Please note that question 4's class is called Rational and question 5 is named PokerHand.
 This is for the purpose of having actual descriptive object type names.

 ===